Random Utility and Limited Consideration: Introduction

+In general, without frame variation, many models of consideration are empirically indistinguishable from $\rumo$.
+For instance, if a dataset, without frame variation, is consistent with the classical consideration model of \citet{manzini2014stochastic}, then it is also consistent with $\rumo$.
+However, this model and $\rumo$ will typically recover a distinct distribution of preferences.
+Varying frames, we can test whether the distribution of preferences remains the same across frames.
+This will imply that the model in \citet{manzini2014stochastic} and $\rumo$ may have different empirical implications in our experimental setup.
+The same reasoning applies to any model of limited consideration.

+In our experimental design, we introduce three attention-cost/complexity frames for every choice set.
+Each DM faces all three frames.
+These treatments require the DM to solve a simple cognitive task to understand the alternatives.
+The consideration cost is progressively reduced across frames while we keep the choice set fixed.
+The fact that the choice remains the same is not explicitly stated in the experiment instructions.
+Within this design we can understand how changing consideration costs across frames may affect choices while we keep (the distribution of) preferences fixed.
+Under our incentives protocol (pay-at-random across tasks), and under consequentialism, the distribution of preferences must remain constant regardless of the frame.
+By exploiting this feature of our design, we show that, in our sample, $\rumo$ fails to describe the population behavior, while the logit attention model of \citet{brady2016menu} describes it well.

-Once the underlying preference distribution is identified, we can construct the hypothetical distribution over choices generated by the identified preference distribution under full consideration.
-We show that, at the population level, testing a consideration-mediated choice theory with heterogeneous preferences is equivalent to testing whether this hypothetical full-consideration distribution over choices is consistent with $\rumo$.
-We therefore use this result to test these models using the framework of \cite{kitamura2018nonparametric}.
+Our paper generalizes the methodology of \citet{cattaneo2017random} by allowing heterogeneity in preferences when the choice sets include a default alternative.
+We show that in our setting, if one assumes independence of preferences and consideration, at the population level, testing a consideration-mediated choice theory with heterogeneous preferences and a dominated default is equivalent to testing whether this hypothetical full-consideration distribution over choices is consistent with $\rumo$.
+We, therefore, use this result to test these models using the framework of \citet{kitamura2018nonparametric}.

-In order to exploit all possible implications of the limited-consideration models of interest we need full variation in choice sets.
-A limited consideration model may describe behavior well for a nonexhaustive dataset, but it may fail to do so for an extended dataset.
-That is, one may have false positives when observing choices from a nonexhaustive set of menus, as discussed at length in \cite{declippel2018}.
+To exploit all possible implications of the limited-consideration models of interest, we need full variation in choice sets.
+A limited consideration model may describe behavior well for a nonexhaustive dataset, but it may fail to do so for an extended one.
+That is, one may have false positives when observing choices from a nonexhaustive set of menus, as discussed at length in \citet{declippel2018} and \citet{cattaneo2017random}.
 Nonetheless, full exogenous variation in choice sets is an important data feature that is usually not satisfied in field data.
-In fact, one must observe, at least some individuals facing each possible choice set.

-Additionally, \cite{kitamura2018nonparametric} argue that lack of exogenous variation in choice sets invalidates the standard $\rumo$ framework provided by \cite{mcfadden1990stochastic}.
-In field studies the choice set variation may not be exogenous because the constraints that a DM faces may be correlated with her preferences.
+Our testing procedure exploits rich experimental variation to increase the statistical power of our tests.